Einstein Club

 OPTION 2: Math Lesson Challenge

 We have all become good mathematicians this year, but you know what they say… you only know something well if you can teach it!
-You are to teach one of your parents how to add or subtract three-digit numbers with regrouping using a strategy we have learned in class (not the algorithm).
+You are to teach one of your parents how to add and subtract two-digit numbers with regrouping using a strategy we have learned in class (not the algorithm).
 Choose one of the following strategies:

 Your lesson should include 3 different parts: